2024-2025 Academic Catalog

 Part I of a two-part course dealing with the anatomical and functional relationships of the human body.
 In laboratory setting, the course is designed to acquaint students with the general organization of the body, the skeletal, muscular, integumentary, and nervous systems, and special senses.

-PED 288 Human Physiology (3 Credits)
+PED 288 Anotomy and Physiology II (3 Credits)

 Part II of a two-part course dealing with the anatomical and functional relationships of the human body.
 In lecture setting, the course is designed to acquaint students with the structure, function, regulation, and integration of organs and organ systems of humans.

-PED 288L Human Physiology Laboratory (1 Credits)
+PED 288L Anatomy and Physiology Lab II (1 Credits)

 Part II of a two-part course dealing with the anatomical and functional relationships of the human body.
 In laboratory setting, the course is designed to acquaint students with the structure, function, regulation, and integration of organs and organ systems of humans.